makwaijun/personalwebpagev2/content/Poetry/Poetry9.md

 ---
 title: "The Chicken in the Gutter"
 date: 2024-11-10T18:10:00+08:00
-draft: false
+draft: true
 ---

-I jogged along a well built path - music accompanying my ears.
+I jogged along a well built path
+(music accompanying my ears).

-A path paved in a park - natured and forested;
+A path paved in a park
+(natured and forested);

-But i noticed a loud cluck, from the right
+But I noticed a loud cluck,
+(from the right)
 and jogged past a

-rooster, a hen, a hen, with chicks beside.
+rooster, a hen, a hen,

-&nbsp;
+(with chicks beside).

-My brain wandered to consider
+My brain wandered to consider:
+(as it does)

+---

-What if the Chicken fell into the gutter?
+What if the chicken fell into the gutter:

-Can it can fly out by itself?
+Is it prisoner trapped,

-A prisoner of its own mistakes, perhaps chickens help each other out
+of its own mistakes,
+Or perhaps chickens help each other out.

-&nbsp;
+---

 What if the rain came:

-Like tides high and low
+Like tides high and low,

-Yellow leaves become a muddy flow
+yellow leaves become a muddy flow,

-To drown or survive as poultry
+to drown or survive as poultry.

-Unrealising a timely doom
+Unrealising the immidnent doom,

-The slow dread
+like the slow dread

-Of being locked out of a room
+of being locked out of a room.

-&nbsp;
+---

 Perhaps we too,

-Can only look out at the gutter
+can only look out at the gutter

-And pray it doesn't rain
+and pray it doesn't rain.

 As my legs jog step by step,
 the chicken takes a short flight.

 *Mood: Out for a jog in west coast park, on a weekend afternoon*